wxt-dev/wxt/docs/guide/upgrade-guide/wxt.md

 ## v0.18.0 &rarr; v0.18.5

-> Marking this retroactively as a breaking change.
-Documented to help people upgrading.
+> When this version was released, it was not considered a breaking change... but it should have been.

 ### New `modules/` Directory